Hixie/isd/servers/src/systems-server/README.md

  * A number giving the server version.
 This number is actually the highest known feature code that the server will use.
-If this number is higher than expected by the client, the client may fail to parse some server messages.
+If this number is higher than expected by the client, the client might fail to parse some server messages.

 The server will subsequently begin sending updates about the systems it supports that have the dynasty's presence, starting with a complete